 - Stir in the cranberries, grated orange rind and orange juice concentrate.
 Remove syrup mixture from heat and cool enough so that the mixture can be safely poured into a blender or food processor.
 Using the chop setting, pulse so that the berries are just slightly chopped.

 - Allow the mixture to cool.

 - Add vodka and stir.

 - Pour into a large glass jar, cover and store in a cool, dark place for three weeks, stirring every few days.
 If this is made during the winter it can be stored in a cool, dark place.
 If it is made in warm weather, store in the refrigerator.

 - After steeping for three weeks, strain the mixture several times using a mesh strainer or cheesecloth until the liquid appears clear red with no berry residue.
 Reserve the vodka-soaked cranberries for another use.

 - Pour liqueur into glass jars.
 Cover and store both the liqueur and the reserved pulp in the refrigerator.
 (This reserved pulp is great for other things such as topping ice cream and sorbet)!

-Since it takes 3 weeks of steeping before being ready to bottle & serve, now is the time to start prepping your very own batch of homemade Cranberry Liqueur so you’ll have plenty on hand for entertaining, seasonal gift-giving and ringing in the New Year!
+Since it takes 3 weeks of steeping before being ready to bottle & serve, early December is the time to start prepping your very own batch of homemade Cranberry Liqueur so you’ll have plenty on hand for entertaining, seasonal gift-giving and ringing in the New Year!